dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

 ## Personalization

-- 	**Desktop background picture URL (Desktop only)** - Specify the URL to a picture in PNG, JPG, or JPEG format that will be used as the Windows desktop wallpaper.
+- 	**Desktop background picture URL (Desktop only)** - Specify the URL to a picture in PNG, JPG, or JPEG format that you want to use as the Windows desktop wallpaper.
 Users will not be able to change this.

 ## Privacy